yazz/VisualJS/README.md

 # Pilot
 ## Kubernetes microservices made easy

-Pilot is a Kubernetes tool which lets you run build and run small web based tools or micro services.
+Pilot is a Kubernetes tool which lets you quickly run build and run small web based tools or micro services.
+To build web based tools there is a drag and drop builder, and to build micro services there is a simple Javascript based syntax.

 Run from docker: